django-cms/django-cms/docs/how_to/04-templates.rst

 and based on Bootstrap.
 We encourage you to create your own templates as you would do for any Django project.

-You are free to decide which CSS framework or JS library to use (if any).
+Generally speaking, django CMS is wholly frontend-agnostic.
+It doesn’t care what your site’s frontend is built on or uses: You are free to decide which CSS framework or JS library to use (if any).

+When editing, the frontend editor will replace part of the current document's DOM.
+This might require some JS widgets to be reinitialized.
+See :ref:`frontend-integration` for more information.

 CMS templates